kovacsandor/movieligent/README.md

   - generated api calls for the client
   - generated code is shared between the services
   - api calls are kept in sync
-  - api tests are also in sync (tbi)
+  - api tests are also in sync
 - development mode
   - docker compose
+    - code is shared with volumes for live reloading and restarting
     - database included
-    - code is shared with volumes
     - if there is a change in the shared library compose needs to be restarted
   - live reload in the browser
   - restarting server if code change is detected